 Family Futures Resource Network is fortunate to have a wide range of partners in the community.
 With these partnerships, families can benefit from more seamless and meaningful programs and services, no matter the level of support needed.
 These are just some of the community connections we offer.

-Family Futures Resource Network offers child and youth programs in partnership with Edmonton Public Schools.
-These programs are held within elementary, junior high and high schools to increase social skills such as problem-solving; friendship building; anger management; communication; goal setting and girl empowerment.
+Family Futures Resource Network offers child and youth social skills programs in partnership with Edmonton Public Schools.
+These programs are held within elementary, junior high and high schools to increase social skills such as problem-solving, friendship building, anger management, communication, goal setting and girl empowerment.
 Through written scenarios, group work, videos and engaging activities, facilitators encourage active participation and take advantage of multiple learning styles.
 Most program curriculums are flexible and can be adapted to meet the needs of students.

 Program topics cover a variety of the following: